Alonso-del-Arte/floating-point-library/Basics.md

 We accept that narrowing conversions are potentially lossy in the case of both integer types and floating point types.
-But in the case of integers, a loss occurs only when is farther away from 0 than the narrower format can accommodate.
+But in the case of integers, a loss occurs only when the number is farther away from 0 than the narrower format can accommodate.

-FINISH WRITING
+With floating point numbers, distance from 0 alone is not enough to determine if the number can be converted to the narrower format precisely.
+The trade-off is that in many cases when a loss of precision occurs, the converted number is not too far off from the original number.

+For example, 65472.0 and 65504.0 can both be represented in half precision.
+But 65488.0 can't be.
+To take that value from a wider format, such as single precision, to half precision, it is necessary to either truncate the mantissa or round it up to the next higher available mantissa.

+When a negative exponent is lower than the narrower format can represent, the number simply underflows to &plusmn;0.0, and when a positive exponent is higher than the narrower format can represent, the number simply overlows to &plusmn;&infin;.

 ### Widening conversions